ericodle/PlanktoNET/README.md

 <!-- ABOUT THE PROJECT -->
 ## About this Project

-Automated data collection is enabled using an imaging flowcytobot (FCB) which generates large datasets that can be used for monitoring marine biodiversity.
+Automated data collection is enabled using an imaging flow cytobot (FCB) which generates large datasets that can be used for monitoring marine biodiversity.
 However, the bottleneck for analysis is often that species identification requires specific expertise and is extremely time consuming.